 Task Manager Control for Chrome OS

 Now, a new setting in the Chrome OS Application Control Profile allows you to control users ability to end processes in Task Manager.
-Disabling this setting keeps users from force closing crucial tasks in Task Manager.
+Deactivating this setting keeps users from force closing crucial tasks in Task Manager.

 Verified Device Mode for Chrome OS